MathieuTuli/gutils/README.md

-# matutils
+# GUTILS

-### Frequent uses of different python libraries or functionality that I wanted to nicely wrap
+### Frequent uses of different python libraries or functionality that I wanted to nicely wrap, and that aren't provided in the standard library